Lame-duck session: Means of calling sessions

-Twelve lame duck sessions have been preceded by a recess spanning the election.
-The remaining three Congresses continued to meet intermittently, often in pro-forma session, during the election period.
-The latter schedule was used for the first two lame duck sessions after adoption of the 20th Amendment, which occurred shortly before or during World War II, in 1940 and 1942.
+Twelve lame-duck sessions have been preceded by a recess spanning the election, while the remaining three Congresses continued to meet intermittently, often in pro-forma sessions, during the election period.
+The latter schedule was used for the first two lame-duck sessions after the adoption of the 20th Amendment, which occurred shortly before or during World War II, in 1940 and 1942.
 It was again used only in 2002.

-Congress suspended its session during the election period preceding 12 lame duck sessions since 1935.
+Congress suspended its session during the election period preceding 12 lame-duck sessions since 1935.
 On seven of these 12 occasions (1944, 1948, 1974, 1994, 1998, 2000, and 2004), the resolution providing for the break afforded contingent authority to the leadership to call Congress back before the scheduled resumption of the session.
-For the remaining five lame duck sessions (1950, 1954, 1970, 1980, and 1982), Congress did not afford the leadership this authority.
+For the remaining five lame-duck sessions (1950, 1954, 1970, 1980, and 1982), Congress did not afford the leadership this authority.

 Ten of these 12 election breaks represented recesses of the ongoing session of Congress.
-The remaining two cases were those, mentioned above, in which only one house returned after the election.
-In 1954, the House adjourned sine die and the Senate recessed (with no contingent reconvening authority), permitting the Senate to deal with the censure of Senator McCarthy in a lame duck session.
+The remaining two cases were those mentioned above, in which only one house returned after the election.
+In 1954, the House adjourned sine die, and the Senate recessed (with no contingent reconvening authority), permitting the Senate to deal with the censure of Senator McCarthy in a lame-duck session.
 In 1998, both houses adjourned sine die with contingent reconvening authority.
 The House leadership then used the reconvening authority to call the chamber back to address the question of impeachment.
-This last instance is the only occasion on which a lame duck session has convened pursuant to contingent authority of the leadership.
+This last instance is the only occasion on which a lame-duck session has convened pursuant to contingent authority of the leadership.